top of page

 But the legal system is built on:

-- and the best interest of the children
+• The best interest of the children.

 A parent’s emotional or medical crisis may explain the move, but it doesn’t erase the structural consequences.